Mortgages in Canada: Tips for New Canadians

-- Have moved to Canada within the last 5 years
+- Have moved to Canada within the last five years

 - Have a valid work permit, permanent resident or landed immigrant status (diplomats or other foreign-appointed clients are ineligible)

-- Have worked full time for at least 3 months in Canada (if you have transferred under a professional relocation program you’ll also be exempt)
+- Have worked full time for at least three months in Canada (if you have transferred under a professional relocation program you’ll be exempt)

-- Buy a property with no more than 2 units, and live at the property
+- Buy a property with no more than two units, and live at the property

 - Have at least the minimum 5% down payment from your own sources